 Jardin du Luxembourg

 Our stroll starts on this this expansive garden is where Parisians go to relax.
 After a wander through the gardens, take a seat in one of the iconic green chairs placed around the fountains.
-Bring a book or people-watch from a shaded corner, soaking up the tranquil beauty.
+Bring a book or people-watch from a shaded corner, soaking up the tranquil beauty of Paris.

 Place Saint-Sulpice